adaptlearning/adapt-contrib-trickle/README.md

 The following attribute can be added to *config.json* to overide which completion data attribute is used to test when the trickle button should be displayed.

 >**_completionAttribute** (string): Defines which completion attribute is used to test when the trickle button should be displayed.
-By default this is `_isInteractionComplete` but can be changed to the core data attribute `_isComplete`.
+By default this is `_isInteractionComplete` but can be changed to the core data attribute `_isComplete` - this can be useful in situations where you want trickle to be unlocked for previously completed content on subsequent visits to the course, or where you are using trickle with versions of that Adapt framework that pre-dated support for `_isInteractionComplete`.

 ## Limitations